-GetCapabilities Access Class: PRE_AUTH Message name Description GetCapabilitiesRequest This message contains a request for device capabilities.
-The client can either ask for all capabilities or just the capabilities for a particular service category.
-If no Category is specified the device SHALL return all capabilities. tt:CapabilityCategory Category [0][unbounded] GetCapabilitiesResponse The capability response message contains the requested device capabilities using a hierarchical XML capability structure. tt:Capabilities Capabilities [1][1] Fault codes Description env:Receiver ter:ActionNotSupported ter:NoSuchService The requested WSDL service categor ory is not supported by the device.
+GetCapabilities Access Class: PRE_AUTH Message name Description GetCapabilitiesRequest This message contains a request for either ask for all capabilities or just th service category.
+If no Category is sp all capabilities. tt:CapabilityCategory Category [0][u he capabilities for a particular pecified the device SHALL return GetCapabilitiesResponse The capability response message co capabilities using a hierarchical XML tt:Capabilities Capabilities [1][1] Fault codes Description env:Receiver ter:ActionNotSupported ter:NoSuchService The requested WSDL service catego ory is not supported by the device.